Normynator/Ragnarok/rA_mods/discordbot/guides/Guide_EN.md

 # How to install roCORD
+Thanks for Vegas for providing a server setup for me!

 It is important to use a supported rAthena version else this could fail.
 If you have problems ask here or in rAthena forum and please provide an error log.